- Jun 25

-How Do Problems with Mental Health and Substance Abuse Connect?
+How Do Problems with Mental Health and Substance Use Disorder Connect?

 The majority of people with a co-occurring condition don’t know that they have a mental health problem.
 They could be struggling with anxiety, bipolar disorder, or depression.
 However, they never received a formal diagnosis.
 This left them to deal with the symptoms themselves.

-Initially, the connection between mental health and substance abuse seems benign.
+Initially, the connection between mental health and substance use disorder seems benign.
 Your depression paralyzes you.
 Therefore, you pop a few stimulants to get going.
 It works.

-Initially, the relationship between mental health and substance abuse is one of self-medication.
+Initially, the relationship between mental health and substance misuse is one of self-medication.
 You make the symptoms go away.
 However, you quickly develop a physical tolerance and then a dependency.

 Rehab with a Dual Diagnosis Focus Offers Recovery Opportunities

-The combination of addiction and mental health disorder is a co-occurring condition.
+The combination of addiction and mental health disorders is a co-occurring condition.
 Therapists call it a dual diagnosis.
 Treating both disorders at the same time is instrumental to healing.
-Without this step, a trigger for substance abuse always remains.
+Without this step, a trigger for substance misuse always remains.

 For example, typical therapy approaches include:

-- Mindfulness Sobriety that empowers you to focus on the present and reduce anxiety
+- Mindfulness Sobriety empowers you to focus on the present and reduce anxiety

 - Medication-Assisted Treatment that harnesses the power of pharmaceuticals to manage withdrawal and cravings